 They may move your foot into different positions, to check your range of motion.
 You may be asked to walk for a short distance so that your doctor can examine your gait.

 If your signs and symptoms suggest a break or fracture, your doctor may suggest one or more of the following imaging tests.

 - X-rays.
 Most foot fractures can be visualized on X-rays.
 The technician may need to take X-rays from several different angles so that the bone images won't overlap too much.
 Stress fractures often don't show up on X-rays until the break actually starts healing.

 - Bone scan.
 For a bone scan, a technician will inject a small amount of radioactive material into a vein.
 The radioactive material is attracted to your bones, especially the parts of your bones that have been damaged.
 Damaged areas, including stress fractures, show up as bright spots on the resulting image.

 - Computerized tomography (CT).
 CT scans take X-rays from many different angles and combine them to make cross-sectional images of internal structures of your body.
 CT scans can reveal more detail about the bone and the soft tissues that surround it, which may help your doctor determine the best treatment.

 - Magnetic resonance imaging (MRI).
 MRI uses radio waves and a strong magnetic field to create very detailed images of the ligaments that help hold your foot and ankle together.
 This imaging helps to show ligaments and bones and can identify fractures not seen on X-rays.
-These more-advanced imaging studies are normally used in people whose occupations require them to be active on their feet, such as athletes.

 Your doctor may recommend an over-the-counter pain reliever, such as acetaminophen (Tylenol, others).